 How to Identify Japanese Knotweed in the Different Seasons

-Japanese knotweed grows fastest during the Spring and can reach 3 plus metres high. its new shoots emerge with a red/purple tinge and are often referred to as looking like asparagus spears.
+Japanese knotweed grows at its fastest during spring and can reach 3 plus metres high.
+Its new shoots emerge with a red/purple tinge and are often referred to as looking like asparagus spears.
 The leaves normally roll up and are dark green or tinged with red.

 By early Summer, the plant is fully grown and reaches over 3 metres tall, by late summer clusters of creamy white flowers, will appear.